-Learn about the best sim card options in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.
+Learn about the best SIM cards in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.

-If you’re anything like me, getting a decent SIM card with a data plan is probably among your top priorities when moving to a new country.
+If you’re anything like us, getting a decent SIM card with a data plan is probably among your top priorities when moving to a new country.

 Luckily, Tbilisi makes this process both easy and cheap.
-SIM cards with generous data allowances are readily available and will take you mere minutes to get.
+SIM cards in Georgia offer generous data allowances and are readily available.
+It will take you mere minutes to get.

 But it helps to know the market a bit to be able to make an informed decision.